lingtalfi/kaminos/notes/laws.md

 ```txt
 widgetId: positionName.className(-index)
 ```

+Notice that the first letter of className is lowercase.

 The index optional suffix helps differentiate multiple instances of the same widgets used inside the same layout.